ARGOeu/gr.grnet.eseal/README.md

    * run `chkconfig --add eseal` followed by `chkconfig --level 2345 eseal on` to enable the service
 6. Make sure `eseal.jar` is marked as executable, i.e. execute `chmod +x /opt/eseal/eseal.jar`
 7. Optionally modify `/opt/eseal/eseal.conf` to change the default port, using `-Dserver.port=XXXX` option (8080 is used by default)
+8. Make sure that the current date on the server is right - possibly setup the `NTP` service (`ntpd`) because before sending request to HARICA, eSeal API generates a dynamic OTP that is time-based e.g.
+   * `sudo yum install ntp`
+   * `sudo service ntpd start`
+   * `sudo chkconfig ntpd on`
+8. Use `sudo service eseal start|stop|restart` to control the service